miragetech/osgAndroid/Readme.md

 # osgAndroid - Openscenegraph for Android #

-A set of manual JNI/Java wrappers for OpenSceneGraph and utility classes to develop OSG applications in android.
+Manual JNI/Java wrappers for OpenSceneGraph and some utility classes to easily develop OSG applications in Android.

 ## Setting up build environment